instruqt/tutorials/instruqt-cli-getting-started/03-instruqt-auth-login/assignment.md

 notes:
 - type: text
   contents: |-
-    The Instruqt platform has a RESTful API that you can use to manage your tracks and query data.
+    The Instruqt platform has a GraphQL API that you can use to manage your tracks and query data.

     https://api-docs.instruqt.com/
 tabs: